- 7.5–9.8 in

 Western Screech-Owls are nocturnal.
 They usually leave their roosts around sunset to forage, returning within a half-hour of sunrise.
 You may glimpse them perching at the entrances of their roost cavities on sunny winter days.
 They are "socially monogamous," meaning that pairs raise young together, although both sexes may also mate outside the pair.
 The male and female in a pair often preen each other.
 During courtship and mating, they sing duets, and the male presents food to the female.
 In breeding season, the male roosts near the nest cavity.
 During the last weeks of the nestling period, the female also leaves the nest, often roosting close enough to the male that their bodies touch.
 Both adults guard the entrance from crows, jays, and other predators.
 The male provides almost all the food for the female and young during nesting, while the female incubates eggs and broods the baby owls.
 She stays with her young constantly for the first 3 weeks, then takes increasingly long breaks to help the male hunt.
 Owlets leave the nest before they can fly well.
 They remain with their parents for about 5 weeks after leaving the nest site.

 Western Screech-Owl population trends are difficult to study because of the birds' nocturnal habits.
-The North American Breeding Bird Survey reports that its sample sizes are not large enough to adequately estimate population changes in this species, but populations appear to have declined between 1966 and 2014.
+The North American Breeding Bird Survey reports that its sample sizes are not large enough to adequately estimate population changes in this species, but populations appear to have significantly declined between 1966 and 2015.
 Partners in Flight estimates the global breeding population at 400,000, with 69% of these in the U.S., 6% in Canada, and 25% in Mexico.
 They rate a 12 out of 20 on the Continental Concern Score.
 The Pacific Northwest population of Western Screech-Owls has proven vulnerable to predation from recently arrived Barred Owls, and is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
+However, as a whole, the species is not listed on the 2016 State of the Birds Watch List.
 The streamside vegetation where Western Screech-Owls thrive tends to be prime real estate for humans as well.
 High-density development and clearcut forestry have a negative impact on screech-owl habitat.
 They are also dependent on standing dead trees containing cavities for their nest sites.
 Maintaining robust populations of the Western Screech-Owl will require protecting open forested areas along bodies of water in both rural and residential areas.
 Conservation efforts benefit from Western Screech-Owls' abilities to tolerate human presence and adapt to nest boxes.

 - Cannings, R.J. and T. Angell.
 2001.
 Western Screech-Owl (Megascops kennicottii), In The Birds of North America Online, No. 597 (A. Poole, Ed.), Cornell Lab of Ornithology, Ithaca, New York.